-Grant Wood Area Education Agency staff can identify hearing service needs through testing, medical referrals and educational planning for students who are deaf or have hearing impairments.
-Services, recommendations and materials are provided by trained audiometrists, audiologists and itinerant hearing teachers.
+Grant Wood Area Education Agency staff can identify hearing service needs through testing, medical referrals and educational planning for students who are deaf or hard of hearing.
+Services, recommendations and materials are provided by trained audiometrists, audiologists and itinerant teachers of the deaf/hard of hearing.

 Grant Wood AEA's Audiologists work with the deaf/hard of hearing population ages birth through 21 years, their families, and teams serving these students.
 Audiologists gather hearing information and data about a child’s/student’s access to verbal instruction.
 They help determine accommodations, modifications, and hearing assistive technology that may be needed in order to make the home or school accessible and coach the adults working with the students on how to implement these supports.
 Audiologists also advocate for students/children with hearing loss and help teach them to advocate for themselves.
 They are also responsible for the hearing screening programs within local school districts.